Trump-backed candidate wins Republican nomination for Ohio U.S. Senate seat | Politics

 Trump has endorsed more than 150 candidates this year, including about a dozen key picks.
 His involvement will help determine whether Republicans, as expected, reverse their slim deficit in the House and also possibly take control of the Senate, which is split 50-50 with Democrats owning the tie-breaking vote.

-A loss of control of either chamber would allow Republicans to block Democratic President Joe Biden's legislative agenda and also to pepper his administration with distracting and potentially politically damaging investigations.
+A loss of control of either chamber would allow Republicans to block Biden's legislative agenda and also to pepper his administration with distracting and potentially politically damaging investigations.
 REPUBLICAN PUSHBACK

-Not all party members are falling in line behind Trump's lead.
-As in Ohio, Trump-backed candidates for U.S. Senate in Pennsylvania and North Carolina face well-funded Republican challengers.
-Some worry that Trump's picks, like former football star Herschel Walker in Georgia, could prove too controversial to prevail against Democrats in November, imperiling their bid for Senate control.
+Not all Republicans are blindly following Trump's lead.
+As in Ohio, where Senate candidates spent an unprecedented $66 million on advertising, Trump-backed candidates in Pennsylvania and North Carolina face well-funded Republican challengers.
+Some worry that Trump's picks, like former football star Herschel Walker in Georgia, could prove too controversial to prevail against Democrats in November, imperiling the party's bid for Senate control.

 Vance was not the choice of many party leaders in Ohio, and some have grumbled publicly about Trump's decision.
-The Club for Growth, a powerful conservative advocacy group, broadcast ads bashing Vance and stuck by its pick in the race, the unabashedly pro-Trump Mandel.
-In the Republican primary for governor, incumbent Mike DeWine held off challenges by three far-right Republican challengers who are splitting the anti-DeWine vote.
-Trump did not endorse anyone in the race.
+The Club for Growth, a powerful conservative advocacy group, broadcast ads bashing Vance and stuck by their pick in the race, Mandel.
+In the Republican primary for governor, incumbent Mike DeWine held off three far-right Republican challengers to win the nomination, despite criticism from many conservatives for his business shutdowns and other policies during the pandemic.

+DeWine will face former Dayton Mayor Nan Whaley, who won the Democratic primary, becoming the first woman in Ohio history to secure a major party's backing for the governorship.
+In a closely watched Democratic race, incumbent Shontel Brown defeated progressive candidate Nina Turner in the congressional district which includes Cleveland.
+The contest was seen as a measure of the power balance between the establishment -- represented by Brown -- and more liberal wings of the party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)